biuti/SimBrief2Zibo/README.md

 # SimBrief2Zibo for X-Plane 12
-Fetch latest user OFP Data from SimBrief and creates the file ZIBO B737-800 modified requires to import winds info.
+Fetch latest user OFP Data from SimBrief and creates the file ZIBO B737-800 modified requires for the UPLINK feature.

 ## Features
 - Creates both _b738x.xml_ and _b738x.fms_ files needed for Zibo ver.5.3+ UPLINK feature from latest SimBrief OFP
-- To use standard COROUTE option, if a recent flightplan file for the flight is not available, it copies the created fms file with the name reported in plugin widget
+- To use standard CO ROUTE option, if a recent flightplan file for the flight is not available, it copies the created fms file with the name reported in plugin widget

 ## How to use
 It works only with Zibo B737-800 modified.
 It requires user SimBrief Pilot ID to work.
 Just save it in the plugin settings.